• Skip to primary navigation

 Then, rub the nests and colonies off with a soft cloth.

-If there is heavy infestation on the plant, it is best to remove it from your house completely.
+If there is a heavy infestation on the plant, it is best to remove it from your house completely.

-To prevent these bugs from infesting the aloe plant, conduct routine checks on the plant to see if there are any insects.
+To prevent these bugs from infesting the Aloe plant, conduct routine checks on the plant to see if there are any insects.

 Optimal conditions for an Aloe Vera include sunny locations with well-draining, gritty soil.